top of page

 1815, Piccadilly Terrace - a knock on the front door

-F: Good day, sir - may I ask who does us the honour?
+F: Good day, sir - may I ask who does us t’honour?

 C: Good day - I am Mr. Coleridge - I have been requested to meet his Lordship upon a literary matter

-F: Certainly - please, do come in - shall I take your galoshes? - we never see such items here in the Metropolis - are you a country-man, by chance?
+F: Certainly - please, do come in - shall I take your galoshes? - we never see such items here in the Metropolis - are you a country-man, like mysen, by chance?

-C: I am that - fond of ponds and suchlike
+C: I am that - fond of ponds, bulbs, and suchlike

-F: Excellent - I shall announce you to his Lordship - please follow
+F: Me, I’m a pig rearer by trade - would ye like a pork pie?
+(C recoils) - anyowt, I shall announce you to his Lordship - please follow

 F opens door to salon, B is slouching on mantle piece, the morning sun catching his eye